InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

+The data was collected by utilizing kaggles API to acess and pull the data from kaggle.
 The dataset, containing 515,738 customer reviews and scores for 1493 luxury hotels across Europe, was found on kaggle (originally scraped from Booking.com).
 All data in the file is publicly available.
 See the data dictionary above.

 </details>